zenturi/linc_opengl/README.md

 The usage pattern here is for consistency with C++ and similar code.
 This import pattern below makes many OpenGL examples around able to be copy pasted from C++ tutorials with only minor changes.

+The default GL.hx includes bindings for a OpenGL 4.6 core profile.
+If you want a different profile, or non core functions you will need to generate your own bindings.
+This can be easily done by running `haxe --run Main [ args ]` in the gen directory.
+The arguments to pass are provided below.

+arg0 - api type   - OpenGL api type to build for. 'gl', 'gles1', 'gles2'
+arg1 - major      - Major version to request.
+arg2 - minor      - Minor version to request.
+arg3 - profile    - profile to request. 'core', 'compatibility'.
+Not required for gles, defaults to compatibility. args - extensions - Any other args are assumed to be GL extension names.
+These extensions will be included in the produced externs.

+e.g. `haxe --run Main gl 4 4 core GL_ARB_direct_state_access GL_ARB_sparse_texture`

 **Import**